beda42/counter-json/README.rst

 input file all the output will be printed to stdout so it may be hard to untangle individual outputs.
 Because of this ``-o`` is mostly useful when one file is processed.

+It is possible to use the ``-z`` switch to turn on `gzip` compression of the JSON data, which results in the original and converted file sizes being reported after compression.
+This makes it possible to evaluate the impact on network transport of the data where compression is often used as part of the HTTP protocol.

 Limitations
 ===========